Time was when taking great photos meant spending years getting

 decided to start taking photos as a hobby and are considering photography as a career, these sites can bring you from beginner

 Kodak Photos Tips & Project Center - Whether you want to begin with digital or film, Kodak has the know-how to explain

 everything in simple, easy to understand articles.
 They'll explain how to share your digital pictures online, too.

-- One-stop browsing for help in choosing a digital camera including buying guides,
+- Look for help in choosing a digital camera including buying guides,

 digital camera features to watch for, plus basic photo techniques and tips on

 Photo - Whether you're shooting with a digital or film camera, these articles

 will get you started and then lead you to even better photos.
 The links at this